AXOOM/Templates.PortalApp/readme.md

 ## Using

-To install the template run `dotnet new --install axoom-portal-app::*`.
+To install the template run `dotnet new --install Axoom.Templates.PortalApp::*`.
 To use the template run `dotnet new axoom-portal-app --appKey axoom-myapp --friendlyName "My App" --description "my description"`.